2-3% of teenagers tackling obesity or nerve disease suffer from a loss of urinary control.

 The loss of urinary control could be caused by anything from a Urinary Tract Infection to Prostate Cancer.
 It may also be the result of obesity or childbirth.
 Broadly, there are four types of urinary incontinence.

-- Overflow incontinence: This form of incontinence is characterised by a constant need to urinate.
+Overflow incontinence: This form of incontinence is characterized by a constant need to urinate.
 The cause of this urine incontinence could be a blockage or the weakening of a muscle due to which the bladder is unable to empty itself.

-Pelvic floor exercises or Kegels help tighten up the pelvic area by strengthening your muscles and supporting your organs.
+Pelvic floor exercises or Kegels help greatly in managing urinary incontinence.
+They help tighten up the pelvic area by strengthening your muscles and supporting your organs.
 This helps improve bladder control and prevent urine leakage.
 According to research, those who practice Kegels are anywhere between 2.5-17 times more likely to recover completely from stress incontinence.

 Pelvic floor muscles are pretty easy to exercise.
 All you have to do is to clench your pelvic muscles as if you are trying to stop the flow of urine midstream.
 Hold this position for ten seconds, and then let go.
 Repeat this 10-30 times.

 Sometimes our bladders can be very stubborn.
-Combining Kegel exercises with bladder training can do wonders, especially in those suffering from stress incontinence.
+Combining Kegel exercises with bladder training can do wonders, especially in those dealing with incontinence.

 Bladder training is essentially behavioural therapy that aims to increase the time between urinations by allowing you to empty your bladder at will and not urge.

-Those suffering from urinary incontinence land up visiting the bathroom more frequently out of fear.
+Those coping with incontinence land up visiting the bathroom more frequently out of fear.
 This habit worsens incontinence by causing the bladder muscles to get used to holding lesser urine than capacity.
 Bladder training helps control time limits so that each time the bladder is fully emptied.
 Since muscles control the bladder and the urethra, they can be trained and strengthened just like you would your biceps.

 This process involves two steps:

-- Distraction and delay techniques: Sitting cross-legged, clenching fists, or thinking intensely about something to distract yourself can help delay the urge.
+Distraction and delay techniques: Sitting cross-legged, clenching fists, or thinking intensely about something to distract yourself can help in managing incontinence by delaying the urge.